dimitri/pgloader/pgloader.1.md

 		times in a row until you figure out all the options, starting automatically from a clean environment.

+      - *include no drop*

+	    When this option is listed, pgloader will not include any `DROP` statement when loading the data.

 	  - *truncate*

         When this option is listed, pgloader issue the `TRUNCATE` command against each PostgreSQL table just before loading data into it.

+	  - *no truncate*

+		When this topion is listed, pgloader issues no `TRUNCATE` command.

 	  - *create tables*